 Why Choose Sylvester Comprehensive Cancer Center?

-Survival rates up to 14 percent higher than national averages for early- and late-stage pancreatic cancer.
-More precise diagnosis and treatment for your exact cancer, the best possible outcomes, and the least potential negative side effects.
+Advanced care that improves outcomes.
+At our center, patients experience survival rates up to 14 percent higher than national averages for early- and late-stage pancreatic cancer.
+We provide more precise diagnosis and treatment for your exact cancer so you can experience the best possible outcomes and the least potential negative side effects.

 One of few Pancreatic Cancer Research Institutes in the United States.
-Increased availability of leading-edge treatments and additional resources for patients and families.
+You have increased access to leading-edge treatments and additional resources for patients and families.

 More cancer clinical trials than any other South Florida hospital.
-Ease of access.
-If appropriate for your cancer and stage, our clinical trials provide you with the very newest ways to treat and potentially cure your cancer.
+If appropriate for your cancer and stage, our clinical trials provide you with easy access the very newest ways to treat and potentially cure your cancer.

 Multidisciplinary care teams.
-Collaboration that saves lives.
-Your care team is made up of experts in your exact type of cancer, and every single aspect of it.
+Your care team is made up of experts in all aspects of your exact type of cancer.
+All of your physicians, nurses and more collaborate to save lives.

-First provider in Florida to provide Nanoknife (irreversible electroporation / IRE) radiosurgery for previously inoperable tumors.
-More options for difficult tumors.
-Performed under general anesthesia, our procedure produces very little pain, requires only a brief hospital stay (usually overnight) and tends to cause fewer side effects.
+First provider in Florida to provide NanoKnife® (irreversible electroporation / IRE) radiosurgery.
+Performed under general anesthesia, our procedure produces very little pain, requires only a brief hospital stay (usually overnight), and tends to cause fewer side effects, giving you more treatment options for previously inoperable tumors.